Wylhelm/neuralux-ai-layer/Documentation/VOICE_ASSISTANT_IMPLEMENTATION.md

 ### 1. Voice Assistant Command (`aish assistant`)

-A new CLI command that creates an interactive conversation loop:
+A new CLI command that creates an interactive conversation loop with **intelligent voice activity detection**:

 ```bash
 # Single turn conversation